SixArm/usv/README.md

 ## USV characters

-For Units, Records, Groups, Files:
+USV separators:

 * ␟ U+241F Symbol for Unit Separator (US).<br>
-  Use it between each data unit, database field, spreadsheet cell, etc.
+  Use between each spreadsheet cell, database field, etc.

 * ␞ U+241E Symbol for Record Separator (RS).<br>
-  Use it between each data record, database row, spreadsheet line, etc.
+  Use between each spreadsheet line, database row, etc.

 * ␝ U+241D Symbol for Group Separator (GS).<br>
-  Use it between each data group, database table, spreadsheet grid, etc.
+  Use between each spreadsheet grid, database table, etc.

 * ␜ U+241C Symbol for File Separator (FS).<br>
-  Use it between each data file, database schema, spreadsheet folio, etc.
+  Use between each spreadsheet folio, database schema, etc.

-For Hierarchy Levels:

-* ␏ U+240F Symbol for Shift In (SI).<br>
-  Use it to shift inward a level, for nesting, blocks, outlines, etc.

-* ␎ U+240E Symbol for Shift Out (SO).<br>
-  Use it to shift outward a level, for nesting, blocks, outlines, etc.

-For Adjustments:
+USV modifiers:

 * ␛ U+241B Symbol for Escape separator (ESC).<br>
-  Use it to escape the next character.
+  Use it to escape the next character i.e. flip meaning.<br>

 * ␗ U+2417 Symbol For End of Transmission Block (EOT).<br>
   Use it to exit the processing i.e. stop parsing here.